 Through this transition, we are re-envisioning the layout of the campus, building sustainable new buildings, and fully realizing the potential of our farm.

 The R.W.
-Kern Center, A "Living" Building: On November 15, the board of trustees approved the Portal Committee's recommended site for the new R.W.
+Kern Center, A "Living" Building: On April 29, 2016, almost four years after a committee of faculty, staff, and students began planning the campus's first major building in more than 25 years, Hampshire hosted a ribbon-cutting ceremony to celebrate the completion of the R.W.
 Kern Center.
-The building will be situated so that we eliminate the inner traffic circle and parking lot, creating a campus quad defined by the Portal, Franklin Patterson Hall, Cole Science Building, the library, and the Robert Crown Center.
-This will shift the emphasis of the central campus from cars and buses to people.
+The building is situated so that we eliminated the inner traffic circle and parking lot, creating a campus quad defined by the R. W. Kern Center, Franklin Patterson Hall, Cole Science Building, the Harold F. Johnson Library, and the Robert Crown Center.
+This shifts the emphasis of the central campus from cars and buses to people.
 The building's design meets the Living Building Challenge, which creates a zero-net energy, and zero-waste building.
 Learn More »

 Sustainability Revolving Fund (SURF): The Hampshire College SURF provides loans for campus improvement projects that benefit Hampshire's sustainability by improving efficiency and conserving resources.
 The SURF exists to foster student, staff, and faculty involvement in increasing environmental, social, and fiscal sustainability at Hampshire College.

-Electric Car Charging Station: Students, faculty, and staff now have access to an AeroVironment dual dock charging station behind the Cole Science Center.
+Electric Car Charging Station: Students, faculty, and staff now have access to an AeroVironment dual dock charging station behind the Harold F. Johnson Library.
 Nissan donated the charging station to Hampshire to explore best practices for deploying charging stations in multiple use areas, and to begin creating a replicable model of electric vehicle infrastructure.

 Transforming Lawns into Meadows: Hampshire has ceased mowing 9 acres of campus land to create ecologically-diverse meadows that reduce greenhouse gas emissions, create wildlife and plant habitats, produce savings on grounds-care costs, and provide teaching, learning, and research opportunities.